 If you are the beneficiary of a trust, you need to understand the trust administration process to ensure your inheritance is protected during this process.
 You also need to understand the specific obligations you may have to fulfill to get your inheritance if the trust imposes conditions or limitations.

 Parman & Easterday can help.
 Our Overland Park trust lawyers represent heirs or beneficiaries, as well as trust administrators, involved in the trust administration process.
 To find out more about what trust administration entails or about the implications of inheriting assets left in a trust, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online today for personalized advice.
+You can also give us a call today at (405) 843-6100 or contact us online today for personalized advice.